-Furthermore, because the emotion could be mixed and complicated, the traditional machine learning algorithms which need to extract features by hand may not be the best choice to make.
-Instead, deep neural network-based models would have a bigger possibility to handle the job because the combination of multiple layers of nonlinear transformation could extract the information that hides deeply in the data.
+Furthermore, because emotions can be mixed and complicated, traditional machine learning algorithms, which need to extract features by hand, may not be the best choice.
+Instead, deep neural network-based models would be more likely to handle the job because combining multiple layers of nonlinear transformation could extract the information that hides deeply in the data.
 Besides, numerous models have been developed for specifically processing certain modalities.

-Therefore, multimodal emotion recognition using deep learning came out as a promising topic.
+Therefore, multimodal emotion recognition using deep learning emerged as a promising topic.
 Multimodal emotion recognition integrates multiple data sources to conduct a general analysis.
-It is expected to obtain more comprehensive and accurate emotion recognition results than unimodal analysis because multimodal analysis considers not only the information in single modality but also the interactive information between modalities.
+It is expected to obtain more comprehensive and accurate emotion recognition results than unimodal analysis because multimodal analysis considers the information in a single modality and the interactive information between modalities.
 Through multimodal emotion recognition, computers would accurately identify the user's emotional state, greatly improving the human-computer interaction experience.
 This makes multimodal emotion recognition have a wide range of application backgrounds and promising commercial potential.

-In the medical field, multimodal emotion recognition can help doctors pay attention to patients' emotional changes and provide patients with more accurate medical solutions and mental health counseling for human emotion is closely related to health.
-In the commercial field, multimodal emotion recognition can provide customers with fast and humanized services by building intelligent customer service.
-The AI customer service robots nowadays are mostly focused on single modality such as text.
-If we can apply multimodal emotion recognition, then robots would be closer to a real person that could react fast and accurately to customers’ needs.
+In the medical field, multimodal emotion recognition can help doctors pay attention to patients' emotional changes and provide patients with more accurate medical solutions.
+Mental health counselling for human emotion is closely related to health.
+In the commercial field, multimodal emotion recognition can provide customers with fast and humanised services by building intelligent customer service.
+Nowadays, AI customer service robots are mostly focused on a single modality, such as text.
+If we could apply multimodal emotion recognition, robots would be closer to real people who could react quickly and accurately to customers’ needs.

 In conclusion, multimodal emotion recognition is an indispensable step in the development of “Affective AI”.
-Therefore, holding in-depth research on multimodal emotion recognition is significant for promoting the development of artificial intelligence technology and even the whole society.
+Therefore, conducting in-depth research on multimodal emotion recognition is significant for promoting the development of artificial intelligence technology and even the whole of society.

 Personal Research Background

-As a graduate with distinction degree from the City University of Hong Kong, one of the leading institutions for research, I have received rigorous professional training in a range of subjects, including machine learning, deep learning, and data mining.
+As a graduate with a distinction degree from the City University of Hong Kong, one of the leading research institutions, I have received rigorous professional training in a range of subjects, including machine learning, deep learning, and data mining.
 Throughout my studies, I have gained extensive knowledge in the mathematical derivation and programming applications of algorithms.
-These experiences have equipped me with the skills necessary to apply and optimize deep learning algorithms for emotion recognition tasks.
+These experiences have equipped me with the skills to apply and optimise deep learning algorithms for emotion recognition tasks.

 In addition to my coursework, I have completed several projects in Natural Language Processing (NLP) and Computer Vision, where I developed a strong familiarity with text and image processing techniques—key components in leveraging multimodal data for emotion recognition.
-For instance, I worked on a project where I applied machine learning algorithms to analyze text data and use computer vision techniques to classify images.
-These projects have honed my ability to handle diverse data types, which will be instrumental for my future research in multimodal emotion recognition.
+For instance, I worked on a project where I applied machine learning algorithms to analyse text data and use computer vision techniques to classify images.
+These projects have honed my ability to handle diverse data types, which will be instrumental in my future research in multimodal emotion recognition.

-Moreover, I successfully completed my master’s research project on deep learning, receiving outstanding marks and positive feedback from my supervisors.
-In this project, I built a solid theoretical foundation in emerging deep learning models, gained hands-on experience in data processing, feature extraction, model building, and evaluation, and enhanced my ability to conduct thorough literature reviews and academic writing.
+Moreover, I completed my master’s research project on deep learning, receiving outstanding marks and positive supervisor feedback.
+In this project, I built a solid theoretical foundation in emerging deep-learning models and gained hands-on experience in data processing, feature extraction, model building, and evaluation.
+I also enhanced my ability to conduct thorough literature reviews and academic writing.
 These skills are crucial for pursuing doctoral research in the field of AI.